-Types of content that can be downloaded and purchased include: Images; games (including those used with popular gaming systems); music and ringtones; and web video programming.
+Types of content that can be downloaded and purchased include images, games (including those used with popular gaming systems), music and ringtones, and web video programming.

 What you can do

-- Talk to your children about how they use their wireless devices.
+- Talk to your children about how they use wireless devices.
 Ask them what they are sending and receiving or downloading, and from where.